Assassination of Archduke Franz Ferdinand: Consequences

-Today
+Legacy

 The site of the assassination is marked by a small plaque, written in both Serbo-Croatian and English, together with Gavrilo Princip footprints.

 The consequences of his action were very bad for Bosnia.
 Bosnia ceased to exist in Yugoslavia, and Bosnian Muslims were not recognised until 1968.
 They [Austria-Hungary] were still much better rulers than the Kingdom of Yugoslavia or communist Yugoslavia.
 You can look at the historical records and see how Austria-Hungary cared about issues like the rule of law.
 We lost so much in 1918.

 — Fedzad Forto, editor of a Bosniak-Croat news agency, responding to claims that Princip helped liberate Bosnia and that Austria-Hungary was an occupying power.

 The shots fired 100 years ago by Gavrilo Princip were not fired at Europe, they were shots for freedom, marking the start of the Serbs' fight for liberation from foreign occupiers.

 — Milorad Dodik, Bosnian Serb politician and president of Republika Srpska.

 Later, referring to Franz Ferdinand's assassination, Vaso Čubrilović said: "We destroyed a beautiful world that was lost forever due to the war that followed."

 Following the breakup of Yugoslavia, Princip's legacy came under reevaluation in the various successor states.
 In Bosnia and Herzegovina, Bosniaks and Croats largely view Gavrilo Princip as a terrorist and an ethnic Serb nationalist.
 Many Serbs consider Princip a national hero.
 The 100th anniversary of the assassination was commemorated with a concert by the Vienna Philharmonic in the Sarajevo City Hall, in an event that was organized by the European Union.
 Austrian president Heinz Fischer was the guest of honour.

 The World War I commemorations were boycotted by Serb nationalists and dignitaries, who, along with Bosnian Serbs, view "Princip as a hero."
 On the 100th anniversary of the assassination, a statue of Gavrilo Princip was erected in East Sarajevo.
 This was followed by another statue in Belgrade, which was erected in June 2015.
 Serbian history textbooks deny that Serbia or Princip were responsible for starting World War I, laying blame on the Central Powers instead.
 Milorad Dodik acknowledged that Bosnia is "still divided", but maintained that Princip was a "freedom fighter" and that Austria-Hungary had been an "occupier".